-078 Microcomputer Acctg Applications for the Electronic Office (3) CSU
+078 Computer Accounting Applications: QuickBooks (3) CSU

 Prerequisite: CAOT 037, ACCTG 001, or ACCTG 021 with a grade of C or better.

 This course acquaints students with the use of the microcomputer for bookkeeping and accounting applications.
 Students receive hands-on experience in analyzing business transactions, keeping records, preparing financial statements, and generating financial management reports using an accounting software package such as QuickBooks.
 The course will cover sales and receivables, payables and purchases, general and end-of-period procedures, and payroll for service and merchandising businesses.